nightwatchjs-community/nightwatch-boilerplate-esm/README.md

 #### [Homepage](https://nightwatchjs.org) &bullet; [Developer Guide](https://nightwatchjs.org/guide) &bullet; [API Reference](https://nightwatchjs.org/api) &bullet; [About](https://nightwatchjs.org/about) &bullet; [Blog](https://nightwatchjs.org/blog)

-This is a Github Actions enabled sample project which runs the examples bundled with Nightwatch 2 in Google Chrome.
+Nightwatch 2.0 boilerplate for projects which using [ES Modules](https://nodejs.org/api/esm.html).
+Github Actions is enabled in Google Chrome.

 ## Run the Tests

-Clone the repository or click the "Use this template" button.
-Then install the dependencies and run the tests:
+Clone the repository and then install the dependencies and run the tests:

 ```
 npm install